ninjamike1211/PaddlePals/database/rest_api.md

 - `POST pickle/registerGame`
     params: winnerId, loserId, winnerPoints, loserPoints, apiToken,
     Registers a completed game in the database, including the winner and loser user IDs and points of each player.
 The current user (authenticated by apiToken) must be a participant in the game.

+- `GET pickle/getGame`
+    params: gameId, apiToken
+    Returns information on a game of a specific game ID.
+Returns winner/loser user IDs, and winner/loser points

+- `GET pickle/getAllGames`
+    params: apiToken
+    Returns a list of game IDs for all games which the user (authenticated by apiToken) has participated in.